danfuzz/samizdat/doc/language-guide/06-control.md

 since the first iteration can't possibly have a binding for the test expression, and the language doesn't allow variables to be bound to void.

-TODO: Name binding is not yet implemented for the `while` form.